SaranshGpt/IntentPtr/README.md

 // process_data(read_ptr); // COMPILE ERROR!
 ```

 Note: The current implementation is in the preliminary stage.
 It was created as a part of a larger project I am currently working on.
 I will have to see how it interacts with the codebase on an architectural level.
+I have any doubts or feedback feel free to messsage.
+I am open to suggestions.